pavanrshankar/LexicalAnalyzer/Documentation.md

                   }
                }

-> NAÏVE BAYES
+### Naive Bayes

-   i.
-Model Attributes:
+##### Model Attributes

       - priorProbabilities – dictionary containing classname as key and prior Probabilities as value

-   ii.
-Model Functions:
+##### Model Functions

       - trainModel(string filename, vector<string> classnames)
       - testResults<naiveBayes> testModel(filename) - testResults.error updated.
       - vector<string> classify(filename)

-   iii.
-Constructs:
+##### Constructs

       - Probability calculations are dependent on whether attribute is discrete or continuous.
       - Custom class conditional probability is set as follows:

                nbc.defaultProbabilityCalculationDiscrete (vector<string> attribute, Boolean change_value)

-   [‘all’] is specified for all the attributes to follow new probability calculations else specified vector of strings          follow new probability calculations.
+      - [‘all’] is specified for all the attributes to follow new probability calculations else specified vector of strings follow new    probability calculations.

                nbc.discreteProbabilityCalculation(int desirable_outcomes, int total_outcomes) = {
                //new probability estimation
                }

       Consider the training data set with input fields Wind speed, Power output, Generator Winding Temperature and output field Wind Turbine status as specified in wind.txt.
 Unclassified data points are specified in classification.txt file.
 Usage of Naïve Bayes classifier is as follows:

    Code: